FreeAndFair/formal-rcv/docs/glossary.md

   ballot is one or more paper cards.
 For example, the City and County of San Francisco sometimes has a 5-card ballot.
-In the case of a [DRE voting machine][DRE_voting_machine] without a paper trail, the ballot can be a data structure stored in an electronic medium.
+In the case of a [DRE voting machine][DRE_voting_machine] without a paper trail, the ballot can be a data structure stored in an electronic medium, like a region of memory in a memory cartridge.

 * **candidate**.
 A person running for a particular contest.

 * **contest**.
 A single race in an election, for example a race for a position like Governor or Mayor or a yes-no race like a ballot measure.
-  A contest can have multiple winners like in the case of at-large School Board race for multiple seats.
+  A contest can have multiple winners like in the case of an at-large School Board race for multiple seats.

 * **exhausted vote**.
 A vote counting towards no candidate and that